cofoundry-cms/Cofoundry.Docs/src/Framework/Website Startup.md

 ### AddCofoundry()

-This method sets up the dependency resolver for Cofoundry, registering all internal components, modules and any auto-registered types such as command and query handlers. `AddCofoundry()` is called after `AddMvc()` which allows you to customize your MVC configuration independently.
+This method sets up the dependency resolver for Cofoundry, registering all internal components, modules and any auto-registered types such as command and query handlers. `AddCofoundry()` is called after `AddControllersWithViews()` which allows you to customize your MVC configuration independently.

 Once dependencies are registered, Cofoundry will look for classes that implement `IStartupServiceConfigurationTask` and execute them.
-Cofoundry itself only includes a single configuration task, but plugin developers can use this as an integration point.
+Cofoundry itself only includes a couple of configuration tasks, but plugin developers can use this as an integration point.

+- **[AutoUpdateServiceConfigurationTask:](https://github.com/cofoundry-cms/cofoundry/blob/master/src/Cofoundry.Web/App_Start/StartupTasks/ServiceConfigurationTasks/AutoUpdateServiceConfigurationTask.cs) Sets up the auto-update hosted service.
 - **[CofoundryStartupServiceConfigurationTask:](https://github.com/cofoundry-cms/cofoundry/blob/master/src/Cofoundry.Web/App_Start/StartupTasks/ServiceConfigurationTasks/CofoundryStartupServiceConfigurationTask.cs)** Sets up auth (user areas) and configures a number of MVC settings

 See the [Startup Tasks](Startup-Tasks) documentation for information on creating your own startup tasks.